 Section 18.3.
 Shift assignments shall be made based on the operational needs of the department.
-Consideration shall be given to an employee's performance evaluation, seniority, disciplinary record and attendance record all factored at twenty-five percent (25%) of the total score.
-Should a tie still exist, seniority shall be the tie breaker.
-FMLA time shall count as one occurrence for the purpose of this section.
-Shift preferences are to be submitted during the month in which Spring commencement occurs in every evennumbered year.
-Shift changes shall be effective no later than the first Sunday prior to the start of the Autumn school schedule.
-When an officer is transferred from one work assignment to another, one of two possibilities will occur.
+Consideration shall be given to an employee's seniority, disciplinary record and sick time usage.
+Shift preferences are to be submitted during the month in which Spring commencement occurs in every even-numbered year.
+Shift assignments shall be announced forty-five (45) days prior to the beginning of the academic year, and shift changes shall be effective no later than the first Sunday prior to the start of the Autumn school schedule.
+When an officer is transferred from one work assignment to another, one of the two possibilities will occur.
 If the officer was transferred due to administrative reasons, he/she can be assigned any position by the Department.
-For other reasons, the officer will be given the opportunity to select his/her assignment in accordance with his/her ranking on performance evaluation, seniority, disciplinary record and attendance record.
-Such assignment must be made within seven (7) days.
+For other reasons, the officer will be given the opportunity to select his/her assignment in accordance with his/her seniority.
+Such assignment must be made with seven (7) days.
 Special assignments are excluded from this Section.
-Employees involuntarily and temporarily mandated to fill in at branch campuses will begin and end their shifts on main campus and will travel to the respective branch in a security vehicle.

 Section 18.4.
-Hours worked in excess of an employee's standard work period shall be considered overtime and shall be compensated at the rate of one and one-half (11⁄2) times his/her regular straight time hourly rate of pay.
+Hours worked in excess of an employee's standard work period shall be considered overtime and shall be compensated at the rate of one and one-half $(1\frac{1}{2})$ times his/her regular straight time hourly rate of pay.
 There shall be no pyramiding of overtime for the same hours worked or for premium hours paid (i.e., court time, call-out, etc.).
 Overtime shall be calculated in one-tenth (0.1) hour (six [6] minutes) increments.
 Active pay status includes paid time off for sick leave, vacation leave, automatic holiday pay, occupational injury leave pursuant to Article 25 and compensatory time.
 It does not include hours worked on a holiday for purposes of calculating hours in overtime status.

 Section 18.5.
 Employees may elect, in lieu of overtime pay, to accept compensatory time.
-Compensatory time shall be credited at the rate of one and one-half (11⁄2) hours off for each one (1) hour of overtime worked.
+Compensatory time shall be credited at the rate of one and one-half $(1\frac{1}{2})$ hours off for each one (1) hour of overtime worked.
 Compensatory time may be accumulated by an employee.
 Compensatory time may not accumulate more than four hundred (400) hours.
 Compensatory time more than twelve (12) months on the books will be converted into pay.
 The following rights and conditions shall exist as they pertain to compensatory time: